 The Board has adopted these Corporate Governance Guidelines (these “Guidelines”) to assist it in the exercise of its responsibilities.
 These Guidelines are reviewed periodically and revised as appropriate to reflect the dynamic and evolving processes relating to the operation of the Board.

 Mark E. Baldwin

 Mark E. Baldwin served as the Executive Vice President and Chief Financial Officer of Dresser-Rand Group, Inc., from 2007 until his retirement in 2013.
-Prior to joining Dresser-Rand, he served as the Executive Vice President, Chief Financial Officer, and Treasurer of Veritas DGC Inc. from 2004 through 2007, and Operating Partner at First Reserve Corporation from 2003 through 2004.
-Mr. Baldwin served as Executive Vice President and Chief Financial Officer for NextiraOne from 2001 through 2002, and as Chairman of the Board and Chief Executive Officer for Pentacon Inc., from 1997 through 2001.
-From 1980 through 1997, Mr. Baldwin served in a variety of finance and operations positions with Keystone International Inc., including Treasurer, Chief Financial Officer, and President of the Industrial Valves and Controls Group.
+Prior to joining Dresser-Rand, he served as the Executive Vice President, Chief Financial Officer and Treasurer of Veritas DGC, Inc., from 2004 through 2007, and Operating Partner at First Reserve Corporation from 2003 through 2004.
+Mr. Baldwin served as Executive Vice President and Chief Financial Officer for NextiraOne from 2001 through 2002, and as Chairman of the Board and Chief Executive Officer for Pentacon, Inc., from 1997 through 2001.
+From 1980 through 1997, Mr. Baldwin served in a variety of financial and operational positions with Keystone International, Inc., including Treasurer, Chief Financial Officer and President of the Industrial Valves and Controls Group.

 Mr. Baldwin holds a Bachelor of Science degree in Mechanical Engineering from Duke University and a Master of Business Administration degree from Tulane University.
 He is also a graduate of the Stanford Executive Program.

 Mr. Baldwin is a director of Nine Energy Service, Inc., and TETRA Technologies, Inc., and he serves as Chairman of the Audit Committee for both companies.